Cibinqo (Abrocitinib)

 Frequently Asked Questions

-If you miss a dose and it’s more than 12 hours before your next dose, take it as soon as you remember.
-If it’s less than 12 hours before your next dose, skip the missed dose and take your next dose at the regular time.
-Never take a double dose.
+If you miss a dose, take it as soon as you remember if it's more than 12 hours until your next dose.

 Important Disclaimer